CESNET/eInfra-docs/topics/compute/openstack/docs/technical-reference/brno-site/faq.md

 	```

 	## How to report network issue and get unblocked

-	If You are suspecting, that Your virtual machines are blocked, You should contact support by sending an email to the address cloud@metacentrum.cz.
+	If you are suspecting, that Your virtual machines are blocked, You should contact support by sending an email to the address cloud@metacentrum.cz.
 To make things easier and resolve the issue faster, it is important to add the outputs of the bash function `test_cloud_access()` above, ran from both VMs (A and B).